 A building with big letters that state this simple fact can be found in almost every small Lithuanian town or village.
 There you can find bread, eggs, meat, beer, or toilet paper.
 Formally, its purpose is just that, but its importance to people is special.
 It is a place where villagers get to know each other, meet up, talk, share news or rumors, joys, or tribulations.
 Unlike in a church where you have to be tense, focused, trying to show the best version of yourself, the store is the place where people can be themselves with a simple everyday routine and simple everyday thoughts.
 It is the true sanctuary of life, fulfilling daily human needs, in a building with the big capital letters: PARDUOTUVĖ (en.
 THE STORE).
 Almost everyone in Lithuania has childhood memories of spending summers at their grandmothers and running with their friends to the store for ice cream or candy.
 During the occupation years, people would stand in long queues to get a better piece of meat or a loaf of bread.
 The shop became a reflection of social, political, and cultural circumstances in the history of Lithuania.
 After Lithuania gained independence and the socialist economy was replaced by capitalism, the stores that were state-owned before were bought up by locals.
 Despite political changes, it's still a place where people meet, news spreads, and rumors are born.
 But larger supply chain stores are being opened in bigger cities nearby, therefore the relationship between people - buyers and sellers - is weakening.
 Lack of work and emigration out of the small towns lead to a shortage of buyers.
 The stores are closing.

 9. Kalniečiai park (next to Savanorių Ave.) – KAUNAS PHOTO STAR 2020 Finalist’s exhibition.
-September 3 – October 31.
+September 3 – November 20 (extended).
 Free of charge.
 Exhibition opening at 13:00, September 3.

 The photographs in this series show abandoned playground spaces that are the metaphor of forgotten skills which our society has relegated to just one period of our lives: our childhood.
 In the adult world, with other values and interests, the playful remains only as a memory.
 Now, these old playing spaces for children or adults, appear inserted in the middle of nature that invades them in the slow process of its transformation into ruins.
 The series proposes two levels of reading.
 The first one is a social criticism concerning the place that play has today in our consumer society, where it is seen just as an industry or entertainment.
 The second one is an intimate and personal reading, a look at our childhood where we found the ruins of paradise from where we were expelled.
 The childhood, a space and a time, where play, creativity and enjoyment were possible, and remains in the trace that underlies these photographs.